xe4nor/ANSI_COLORS_FOR_C/README.md

 # 🎨 ANSI Colors for C

-Bring color to your C programs like a boss.
+Bring color to your C programs.
 This header gives you full access to **ANSI escape sequences** for colorful and styled terminal output – clean, portable, and ready to use.